Disclaimer & Safety

 Inflammation

 Certain essential oils contain furocoumarins (wikipedia).
-Furocumarines are naturally occurring organic chemical compounds produced by specific plants.
-These chemical compounds are a defense mechanism that the plant uses to repel small animals or insects in nature.
-Some of the most common furocoumarins are oxypeucedanine and bergapten, which are found in many citrus fruits and cold-pressed essential oils.
+Furocoumarins are naturally occurring organic chemical compounds produced by specific plants.
+These chemical compounds serve as a defense mechanism the plant uses to repel small animals or insects in nature.
+Some of the most common furocoumarins are oxypeucedanin and bergapten, found in many citrus fruits and cold-pressed essential oils.
 Some essential oils are mildly photosensitizing and should be avoided before sunbathing or using a tanning bed.
 The main photosensitizing oils used in aromatherapy are

 Angelica oil (Angelica archangelica)